webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 ### Project Closure and Archival

-At the conclusion of the WEBUILD project, all repositories will be archived under the consortium GitHub organization.
+At the conclusion of the WeBuild project, all repositories will be archived under the consortium GitHub organization.
 This archival process ensures:

 **Long-Term Preservation**
 Technical outputs remain accessible for future reference, even after the consortium has concluded its active work.
 This preservation is important for demonstrating project impact and enabling future work to build on consortium achievements.